List of The Grudge characters: Rose

 Rose (portrayed by Jadie Rose Hobson) is an 8-year-old girl who suffers from asthma attacks.
 She is Lisa and Max's little sister.
 At the end, Rose asks Lisa if they will be safe and Lisa assures her that they will be, embracing her.
-As the camera moves, we discover that Lisa is now hugging Kayako, her curse now contained in Rose's body.
+As the camera moves, it is revealed that Lisa is now hugging Kayako, her curse now contained in Rose's body.
 Rose was the only one to stop the curse throughout the films.
-She is still alive, even if Kayako is shown instead of her.
-It is implied that when she gets older Kayako will take over her body to get her own body back.
+She is still alive, despite that Kayako is shown instead of her.
+It is implied that when she gets older, Kayako will take over her body to get her own body back.